nourkagha/agha.dev/content/contact.md

 ### Message

-If you'd like to get in touch with me and chat, feel free to send me a message on **Matrix**:
+If you'd like to get in touch and chat with me, feel free to send me a message on **Matrix**:

 [@nour:mozilla.org](https://matrix.to/#/@nour:mozilla.org)